mui/material-ui/README.md

 - [_MUI Base_](https://mui.com/base/getting-started/overview/) is our library of "unstyled" components and low-level hooks.
 With Base, you gain complete control over your app's CSS and accessibility features.

-- [_MUI System_](https://mui.com/system/getting-started/overview/) is a collection of CSS utilities to help you rapidly lay out custom designs.
+- [_MUI System_](https://mui.com/system/getting-started/overview/) is a collection of CSS utilities to help you rapidly layout custom designs.

 <div align="center">